yuwunii/ReplayBufferGuide/README.md

   - 10 Minutes = 600s = 4096 MB
   - 15 Minutes = 900s = 6144 MB
   - 20 Minutes = 1200s = 8192 MB
--There is no option to record temp data to disk (like how Shadowplay does it) instead of RAM
+- There is no option to record temp data to disk (like how Shadowplay does it) instead of RAM
+- Real life example on how this works
+  - I have my limits set to 20 minutes and 4096MB (4GB) memory limit.
+  - When I play a game like Valorant there is a lot of stuff moving on screen that uses up the memory limit fast and the clip would end up being around 5-10 minutes at 4GB.
+Hitting the memory limit first.
+  - When I'm watching stuff on Discord theres less moving stuff taking the memory and the clip would record the full 20 minutes and the file only being around 2GB large.
+Hitting the time limit first.

 ![image](https://github.com/user-attachments/assets/5852b14d-d146-433d-9caa-3bec56118bf9)